or-carmeli/DevOps-EKS-Terraform/README.md

 - Security Groups for Kubernetes nodes, Bastion Host, and Application Load Balancer (ALB).
 - Application Load Balancer, Target Group, and Listener for routing external traffic.

-The variables.tf file declares and sets default values for variables used in The Terraform configuration.
+The 'variables.tf' file declares and sets default values for variables used in The Terraform configuration.
-The output.tf defines the output variables that Terraform will display at the end of the apply phase.
+The 'outputs.tf' defines the output variables that Terraform will display at the end of the apply phase.

 ### Execution
 Navigate to the Terraform directory and execute: